Frank McKetta: State commissioner

-Dealing First Hand with Corruption and Politics
+Dealing firsthand with corruption and politics

 During the time that McKetta was a trooper and non-commissioned officer, he was able to see first hand some of the political influences on local and state police.
-When appointed Commissioner he was able to see further into the corruption of the police force and how it attempted to affect him and his staff.
-One prime example was the downfall of his Deputy Commissioner, Lt.
+When appointed commissioner he was able to see further into the corruption of the police force and how it attempted to affect him and his staff.
+One prime example was the downfall of his deputy commissioner, Lt.
 Colonel Dussia.
 While McKetta had high hopes and found him to be a likable person, it was not long until he was able to see he was "wired in" with the politicians and some questionable characters.

-From the start Dussia was unhappy about not receiving the Commissioner's position after hearing word from a politician that the job was his.
+From the start Dussia was unhappy about not receiving the commissioner's position after hearing word from a politician that the job was his.
 Shortly after being sworn in, Dussia approached McKetta about holding a banquet for him because he was a local boy who was making it big.
-The sponsor of the banquet was supposed to be a local businessman from Greensburg where he had previously worked in his career.
+The sponsor of the banquet was supposed to be a local businessman from Greensburg, where he had previously worked in his career.
 With this knowledge McKetta accepted the offer but soon found from an old friend and fellow police officer that the banquet was actually being sponsored by a local racketeer.
-This was a prime opportunity for a racket to promote himself by having ties with a State Police Commissioner.
+This was a prime opportunity for a racket to promote himself by having ties with a state police commissioner.
 Now learning the truth behind this plan, he told Dussia to cancel the banquet without letting him know of his recent knowledge about the sponsor issue.
 This would only be the first of Dussia's attempts to bring McKetta down along with others who would eventually harass him and his family.
 After making progress in the arrest of many racketeers and conducting many raids, a judge started asking questions about his radar operations.
 After McKetta showed him, he was asked to have lunch with the judge at a restaurant where politicians and racketeers often meet.
 His attempts to request a change in the location were refused, however he agreed to have lunch.
-During the meal, the judge got up briefly and the Senator quickly made a bribe for a large amount of money.
-McKetta pretended not to hear the Senator and began conversation with an associate who sat down at a nearby table.
+During the meal, the judge got up briefly and the senator quickly made a bribe for a large amount of money.
+McKetta pretended not to hear the senator and began conversation with an associate who sat down at a nearby table.